 Nova Scotia has a history of training on roller skis.
 Learn more by clicking on the articles posted below.

-Roller skiing allows you to enjoy the cross-country ski movement year-round.
-Try It! by Cross Country Nova Scotia Staff, October 4, 2020 f Roller skiing is a great way to practice cross-country skiing technique and ready your skiing-specific muscles for the upcoming season.
+by Cross Country Nova Scotia Staff, October 4, 2020 Roller skiing is a great way to practice cross-country skiing technique and ready your skiing-specific muscles for the upcoming season.
 It’s also a lot of fun!
-If you’re addicted to the glide on skis, you’ll definitely enjoy…
+If you’re addicted to the glide on skis, you’ll definitely enjoy the movement on roller skis.
+It’s fast, you’ll see…